Barshinger Creek Preservation Alliance

 The Land

-This piece of land has historic, sentimental value to many.
-But it is also just below the headwaters of Barshinger Creek, which empties into the East Branch Codorus Creek, and eventually, Lakes Redman and Williams, the source of our drinking water for many in York County.
-It is part of the Susquehanna River and Chesapeake Bay Watersheds.
-Many down stream also have wells and farms that are touched by the Barshinger Creek.
+This piece of land has historic and sentimental value to many.
+It is also just below the headwaters of Barshinger Creek, which empties into the East Branch of the Codorus Creek, Lakes Redman and Williams.
+These lakes are the source of drinking water for many in York County.
+Barshinger Creek is part of the Susquehanna River and Chesapeake Bay Watersheds.
+Many downstream also have wells and farms that are touched by the Barshinger Creek.

 Picture